What to look out for

-- Passing urine more often and/or at night.
+- Peeing more often or at night.

-- Discomfort (pain or burning) whilst passing urine.
+- Discomfort (pain or burning) whilst peeing.

 - Dribbling of urine.